LeToNode/Play2.0-CN-doc/settings/SettingsLogger.md

-# Configuring logs
+# Configuring logging

 ## Configuration logging level in application.conf

 The easiest way to configure the logging level is to use the `logger` key in your `conf/application.conf` file.

-Play defines a default `application` logger for your application, that it is automatically used when you use the default `Logger` operations.
+Play defines a default `application` logger for your application, which is automatically used when you use the default `Logger` operations.

 ```properties
 # Root logger: